Wichita language: Number marking

 Nouns can be divided into those that are countable and those that are not.
 In general, this correlates with the possibility for plural marking: Countable nouns can be marked for dual or plural; if not so marked, they are assumed to be singular.
 Uncountable nouns cannot be pluralized.

 Those uncountable nouns that are also liquids are marked as such by a special morpheme, kir.

 Those incountable nouns that are not liquid are not otherwise marked in Wichita.
 This feature is labeled dry mass.
-Forms such as ye:c 'fire', kirɁi:c 'bread', and ka:hi:c 'salt' are included in this category.
+Forms such as ye:c 'fire', kirʔi:c 'bread', and ka:hi:c 'salt' are included in this category.

 Wichita countable nouns are divided into those that are collective and those that are not.
 The collective category includes most materials, such as wood; anything that normally comes in pieces, such as meat, corn, or flour; and any containers such as pots, bowls, or sacks when they are filled with pieces of something.

 Some of the noncollective nominals are also marked for other selectional restrictions.
 In particular, with some verbs, animate nouns (including first and second person pronouns) require special treatment when they are patients in the sentence.
-Whenever there is an animate patient or object of certain verbs such as u...raɁa 'bring' or irasi 'find', the morpheme |hiɁri|(/hirɁ/, /hiɁr/, /hirɁi/) also occurs with the verb.
+Whenever there is an animate patient or object of certain verbs such as u...raʔa 'bring' or irasi 'find', the morpheme |hiʔri|(/hirʔ/, /hiʔr/, /hirʔi/) also occurs with the verb.
 The use of this morpheme is not predictable by rule and must be specified for each verb in the language that requires it.

-Like hiɁri 'patient is animate', the morpheme wakhahr, means 'patient is an activity'.
+Like hiʔri 'patient is animate', the morpheme wakhahr, means 'patient is an activity'.

 Countable nouns that are neither animate nor activities, such as chairs, apples, rocks, or body parts, do not require any semantic class agreement morphemes in the surface grammar of Wichita.

 The morpheme |ra:k| marks any or all non-third persons in the sentence as plural.

 The morpheme for 'collective' or 'patient is not singular'.
 The shape of this varies from verb to verb, but the collective is usually |ru|, |ra|, or |r|.

-The noncollective plural is usually |Ɂak|.
+The noncollective plural is usually |ʔak|.
 Instead of a morpheme here, some roots change form to mark plural.
 Examples include:

 A surface structure object in the non-third-person category can be clearly marked as singular, dual, or plural.
-The morpheme ra:k marks plurality; a combination oh hi and Ɂak marks dual.
+The morpheme ra:k marks plurality; a combination oh hi and ʔak marks dual.
 Singular is marked by zero.

 If both agent and patient are third person, a few intransitive verbs permit the same distinctions for patients as are possible for non-third objects: singular, dual, and plural.
 These verbs (such as 'come' and 'sit') allow the morpheme wa to mark 'dual patient'.
-In all other cases the morphemes ru, ra, r, or Ɂak means 'patient is plural'.
+In all other cases the morphemes ru, ra, r, or ʔak means 'patient is plural'.